TheDeadlockFellowship/FreedemCarDealership/README.md

 | **DML** | Contains the scripts for the insertion of the data                   |
 | **DQL** | Contains the scripts for the queries                                 |

+Moreover, there are additional folders that contain non-sql files related to the project:

+- **assets:** Contains the assets used in the project, such as an image of the ER diagram;
+- **generation:** Contains scripts used to randomly generate the data used.

 ### DDL

 The acronym stands from **Data Definition Language**,